-There's a lot of work that goes on behind the scenes.
-Even though it seems like you only spend a few hours face-to-face (or Zoom-to-Zoom today) with an agent, he/she does A LOT behind the scenes.
+There’s a lot of work that goes on behind the scenes.
+Even though it seems like you only spend a few hours face-to-face (or Zoom-to-Zoom today) with an agent, they do A LOT behind the scenes.

 Before they meet with you, they’ll do a comparative market analysis.
 They need to know how much your home is worth based on the values in the area so they know about how much you can ask for the home.

 For example, if homes in the area are selling for $500,000, but you wanted to sell for $700,000, the agent would know that’s out of the ballpark and can show you why.

 They do this work before you agree to work with them.

 Once you sign with an agent, the real work begins.
 Agents get to work marketing your home.
 They’ll do some or all of the following: